Learn to set up automated SMS responses that are activated by specified trigger words sent to your virtual mobile number or short code.

 Trigger words must be one word (no spaces), they can contain both letters and numerals, and are not case-sensitive.

-When you receive a message containing a trigger word, Engagement Cloud automatically sends back your pre-defined auto-response.
+When you receive a message containing a trigger word, your account automatically sends back your pre-defined auto-response.

 Ways to use a trigger word auto-responder